FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">With <a target="_blank" href="https://itefix.net/">itefix</a>'s cwRsync there is no way to fix it, since it's closed source. 👎</div><img class="kiwi" src="/assets/kiwis/facepalm.svg"></blockquote>
 <a></a>

 This calling convention needs the binary to be in a `usr/bin/` subfolder with `sh.exe` present, due to how cygwin hardcodes things, otherwise you get a `/bin/sh: No such file or directory`.
-Unfortunately, the flexible windows package managers like [scoop](https://scoop.sh/) ships with cwRsync only, something I hope fix in a PR.
+Unfortunately, the flexible windows package managers like [scoop](https://scoop.sh/) ships with cwRsync only, something I hope to fix in a PR.

 Without resorting to full [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), we would need to install [MSYS2](https://www.msys2.org/), install rsync and make it available in PATH.
 Big fan of MSYS, but that's too much of a mess.
 As a shortcut, I extracted rsync `v3.4.1` from MSYS2 and the associated `ssh`.
 Beware that the `usr/bin/` structure ***needs*** to be intact due to Cygwin hardcoding.